The Iron Triangle of Web Hosting

 Bandwidth is the simplest resource.
 No matter what type of site it is, anytime someone accesses it, bandwidth is used.
 The more popular a site is, the more bandwidth it uses.

 Storage is also fairly straightforward.
 All the files that make up a site, whether dynamic scripts, images, movies, audio files, or any other type, take up space.
-The amount of space a file uses may or may not be proportional to the amount of bandwidth it uses; for static files it usually is but for dynamic sites it tends not be.
+The amount of space a file uses may or may not be proportional to the amount of bandwidth it uses; for static files it usually is but for dynamic sites it frequently isn't.

 "Oomph!" refers to the server resources (CPU and RAM) required to turn storage (and input from site visitors) into bandwidth.
 For static files, this is pretty negligible, but when scripts are involved (like CGI or PHP) the amount of resources can vary widely depending on what they're doing and how well-written they are.

-Every web site needs each of these three things in some combination, which is why we call them the iron triangle of web hosting.
+Every website needs each of these three things in some combination, which is why we call them the iron triangle of web hosting.
 However, some sites use a lot of one and not much of the other two.
 Others may use two or lots of all three.
 For example, even the largest, most popular static site might use a lot of storage and bandwidth but often uses less server resources ("Oomph!") than even a small dynamic blog.
-Because of this wide variation, most of our billing plans track each one independently, but we do offer a few other options that may be suited to special cases.
+Because of this wide variation, our billing plans track each one independently.

 |Storage||$1.00 / GiB-month|